-The development of pumped storage at Sloy would only require construction work to be carried out in the vicinity of the existing power station.
-No permanent new works would be required at Sloy Dam.
+The development of pumped storage at Sloy would only require construction work to be carried out in the grounds of the existing power station.
+No permanent new works would be required at Sloy Dam or outside of the existing station boundary.